ozone4real/Shop-tight/README.md

 - <a href="https://www.docker.com/">Docker</a>

 ### Features
-- Admin can create categories and sub-categories
+- Admin can create categories and sub-categories and update them
-- Admin can add products to sub-categories
+- Admin can add products to sub-categories and update them.
 - User can sign up and log in to the app
 - User can view products (Latest products, Most sold products, products with highest discounts, his recently viewed products, e.t.c)
 - User can view a single product's details